Waidhoferj/thesis/networking/README.md

 # Networking

-Network adapters that allow CRDTs to communicate.
+Network adapters that allow CRDTs to communicate for local tests.
+Primarily used to simulate client communications for `crdt-playground`